mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 ### 5.3 Prepaid Rules

-**BR-RSVP-008:** If `minPrepaidPercentage > 0`, customers must be signed in (authentication required) to create a reservation.
-Anonymous users must sign in or register before creating a reservation.
+**BR-RSVP-008:** No sign-in is required to create reservations.
+Anonymous users can create reservations without authentication, even when prepaid is required (`minPrepaidPercentage > 0`).

 **BR-RSVP-009:** If `minPrepaidPercentage > 0`, when a customer creates a pending RSVP, a store order is automatically created with the prepaid amount (percentage of total).
 Reservation is not confirmed until payment is received.